Telespielstube/imagineer/README.md

 self.output_layer = nn.Linear(64, 10
 ```
 Each neuron processes a set of input values and weights and an activation function to an output value which is then passed on as input value to next neuron. </br>
 Once the network is initialized the next step is to train it.
 The training function creates an optimizer object with the SGD algorithm and a cross entropy loss function.
 The cross entropy helps to classify the model by outputting the probabiliy values between 0 and 1.
-SGD(11) stands for stochastic gradient descent and means that the data points are picked randomly from the data set.
-The method provides a high level of accuracy and is efficient in small networks. </br>
+SGD(11) stands for stochastic gradient descent.
+The basic functionality of a gradient descent procedure is to find the lowest point of a mathematical function by iterating in steps.
+To find the lowest point, a random start point is chosen.
+Based on the starting point, the product of the learning rate and the result of the cross entropy is subtracted from the current position for each new position.
+That means the closer the function minimum the smaller the steps become. </br>
+The addition stochastic only means that the starting data point is chosen randomly for each epoch.
+Furthermore the entire data set is divided into small batches to minimize the computations and increase the variance.
 ```python
 criterion = nn.CrossEntropyLoss()
 optimizer = torch.optim.SGD(self.model.parameters(), self.learning_rate)